NESTCollaboration/nestpy/README.md

       nc.GetQuanta(y).photons)
 ```

-For more examples on possible calls, please see the tests folder.
+For more examples on possible calls, please see the tests and tutorials folders.

 ### Support